A graphic of the seven lit candles of Kwanzaa and the words "Happy Kwanzaa!" on an African print background.

 Join us for this inspiring discussion and engage with diverse perspectives about "passing the torch" to cultivate successors and strengthen our collective future while honoring the principles that unite us across generations.

-Kwanzaa Week: Library Action Committee Annual Meeting (Kujichagulia)
+Kwanzaa Week: Library Action Committee Annual Meeting (Kujichagulia) (VIRTUAL)

 Saturday, December 27, 12:30pm